 4. Hormones are affected by stress and what we eat

-As production of estrogen, progesterone and testosterone by the ovaries declines, the adrenal glands, muscles and brain begin to produce an increasing percentage of the body’s androgen hormones and convert them to weaker estrogens.
-A healthy diet and positive attitude have been shown to help this conversion.
+As production of estrogen, progesterone and testosterone by the ovaries declines, the adrenal glands, muscles and brain begin to produce an increasing percentage of the body’s androgen hormones and convert them to weaker estrogens – a healthy diet and a positive attitude have been shown to help this conversion.
 Also, symptoms of menopause are known to have “triggers” such as alcohol, caffeine, sugar and spicy foods, which you should eliminate or cut back on.
-Starches should come from darker whole breads, grains and vegetables.
-It’s also a good idea to eliminate, or deal with, as much stress as possible since most women feel either a greater number of menopausal symptoms or feel them with greater intensity when they are under stress.
+Starches should come from darker whole grains and vegetables.
+It’s also a good idea to reduce stress as much as possible since most women experience either a larger number of menopausal symptoms or experience them with greater intensity when under too much stress

 5. There is usually more than a hormonal shift

 Often there is an accompanying emotional shift.
-As Christiane Northrup, M.D. points out; it is characteristic of women to focus much of their energy during the childbearing years on caring for others.
-As they move toward menopause, the focus commonly turns inwards to caring for themselves.
-Women often re-evaluate their lives and their relationships, looking for the understanding, support and the encouragement they feel they’ve been giving others for so many years.
-Make sure that you are not asking someone to read your mind, but rather take care in how you express yourself.
-If need be, consult a therapist.
+As Christiane Northrup, M.D. points out, it is characteristic of women to focus much of their energy during the childbearing years on caring for others.
+For, as they move toward menopause, the focus commonly turns inwards to caring for themselves.
+Women often re-evaluate their lives and relationships, looking for the understanding, support, and encouragement they feel they've been giving others for so many years.
+So, please take care of yourself, even consider consulting a therapist if need be, and don't be afraid to express your feelings to others.

 6. Diet, making the best of the four-letter word

-You may feel that your eating habits have not changed or that you’re even eating less, but find yourself gaining weight.
-In mid-life women experience a 10-15% metabolic rate slow down, their bodies become more efficient at storing energy as fat, and as estrogen levels fall, appetite increases.
-After menopause this weight usually goes away as metabolism re-stabilizes, but in the meantime, keeping blood sugar level during the day by eating small meals tends to help most menopausal women.
-The key is not to overeat at night as metabolism peaks earlier in the day, and to cut down on carbohydrates, and have protein with each meal.
+You may find that your eating habits have not changed or that you’re even eating less but still find yourself gaining weight.
+In mid-life, women experience a 10-15% metabolic rate slow down, their bodies become more efficient at storing energy as fat, and as estrogen levels fall, appetite increases.
+After menopause, this weight usually goes away as metabolism re-stabilizes, but in the meantime, keeping blood sugar level during the day by eating small meals tends to help most menopausal women.
+The key is not to overeat at night as metabolism peaks earlier in the day, cut down on carbohydrates, and have protein with each meal.

 7. Exercise makes every list

-Regular aerobic exercise can help ease menopausal symptoms, maintain or optimize heart heath and maintain metabolic rate.
-A program of weight or resistance training will help maintain bone strength.
+Regular aerobic exercise can help ease menopausal symptoms, maintain or optimize heart health, and maintain metabolic rate.
+And a program of weight or resistance training will help maintain bone strength.
 There are so many different ways to exercise nowadays; from tai-chi to spin, the key is to find one or two that you enjoy.

 8. Hormones and the Libido

 A deficiency in estrogen or progesterone can cause changes such as vaginal dryness and thinning of the vaginal wall, making sex less pleasurable and even painful.
-Testosterone levels also fall during the menopausal transition and can contribute to a decreased sex drive, decreased energy and a decreased “overall sense of well-being.”
+Testosterone levels also fall during the menopausal transition and can contribute to a decrease in sex drive, energy, and an “overall sense of well-being.”
 Most physicians will prescribe an estriol cream for the vaginal dryness and thinning of the wall.
-Similarly if low testosterone levels are detected, supplementation to normal levels is easy to achieve.
-Additionally, the combination of the herbs black cohosh and chaste tree berry found in Oöna will also help with vaginal dryness and thinning vaginal walls.
+Similarly, if low testosterone levels are detected, supplementation to normal levels is easy to achieve.
+Additionally, taking a combination of the herbs black cohosh and chaste tree berry found in Oöna will also help with vaginal dryness and thinning vaginal walls.

 9. You can keep your skin radiant

 First, if you smoke, here’s another reason to quit.
-Smoking damages your skin and most smokers see wrinkles earlier in life.
+Smoking damages your skin, and most smokers see wrinkles earlier in life.
 (Smokers will also enter menopause earlier.)
-Make sure you use a face cleanser that is cream based, since soap or gel cleansers tend to dry out middle-age skin.
+Make sure you use a cream-based face cleanser since soap or gel cleansers tend to dry out middle-aged skin.
 Exfoliate once a week and mask once a week (not on the same day).
-Finally, supplement with omega 3 fats like flaxseed oil, cod liver oil and/or primrose oil.
+Finally, supplement with omega-3 fats like flaxseed oil, cod liver oil and/or primrose oil.
 Vitamins C and E are also very important, as is coenzyme Q10.
-Water and fiber are also very important for your skin and body.
+Water and fiber are also really important for your skin and body.

 10. Keeping your mind sharp and heart strong

-The more the link between estrogen and cardiovascular disease is investigated, the more apparent it becomes that the cardiovascular protection estrogen has been thought to offer may not apply to everyone, and in fact, should not be given to women with a history of cardiovascular disease.
+The more the link between estrogen and cardiovascular disease is investigated, the more apparent it becomes that the cardiovascular protection estrogen has been thought to offer – may not apply to everyone.
+In fact, estrogen supplementation should not be taken by women who have a history of cardiovascular disease.
 As for the mind, it is difficult to determine if a woman’s feelings of “scatteredness and forgetfulness” are caused by hormones as opposed to stress or aging.
-It is still unknown whether there is any connection between estrogen and Alzheimer’s, but it does appear that a minimum amount of estrogens are essential for certain memory functions.
+It is still unknown whether there is any connection between estrogen and Alzheimer’s, but it does appear that a minimum amount of estrogen is essential for certain memory functions.
 Also, good health habits have been tied to improved memory function.
-Eat at least 5 servings of fruits and vegetables per day, supplement with B-vitamins, E and zinc, and get plenty of antioxidants such as vitamin C. Ginkgo Biloba can also help, but it’s important to choose a reliable brand and look for standardized extracts.
+Eat at least five servings of fruits and vegetables per day, supplement with B-vitamins, E, and zinc, and get plenty of antioxidants such as vitamin C. Ginkgo Biloba can also help, but it’s important to choose a reliable brand and look for standardized extracts.

 Whether you are symptomatic or not, menopause is a great reminder to take a serious look at your health.
 As modern medicine has now extended our life span to almost twice what it used to be, our bodies undergo profound physiologic changes.
-The importance of the mind-body connection cannot be underestimated, and choosing to deal with what ails you is a big first step.
-Find an approach to menopausal symptoms that you are comfortable with and works for you, and you can begin to spend this time focusing on the positive aspects of this transitional time, instead of suffering unnecessarily.
+The importance of the mind-body connection must not be underestimated, and choosing to deal with what ails you is a big first step.
+Find an approach to menopausal symptoms that you are comfortable with and works for you – and you can begin spending more of your energy focusing on the positive aspects of this time of transition, instead of suffering unnecessarily.